 The patriarchy's encyclopedia

-The five artists I added, Lynn Hershman Leeson (USA), Ellen Gallagher (USA), Christy Singleton (USA), Christy Singleton (USA) and Lori Malépart-Traversy (Canada), in the Encyclopedia "Beauté bien-être", are all women*, feminists, and they all work on gender identities, racial stereotypes, and sexual tabus.
-Plus they all have some tinge of irony on their artwork.
+The five artists I have included—Lynn Hershman Leeson (USA), Ellen Gallagher (USA), Christy Singleton (USA), and Lori Malépart-Traversy (Canada)—are all women*, feminists, and work with themes related to gender identity, racial stereotypes, and sexual taboos.
+Their work also contains a distinct touch of irony.

-In this chapter, I am annexing the artwork of three women artists from the US that they all work on the complexities surrounding the construction of identity and on the women's facial transformations.
+In this chapter, I insert the work of three American women artists who explore the complexities of identity construction and transformations of the female face.

-On the left, one page from the Encyclopedia, with detailed sketches on how to use the eye correctors.
-On the right, on pink paper, my intervention, with the artist's description.
+On the left, a page from the encyclopedia shows detailed sketches on how to use eye correctors.

 On the left, Lynn Hershman Leeson, Masked Roberta.
 Roberta Breitmore Series.
 1975.